Threads Equalizer logo

 Receiver (recv) Thread

-Each Equalizer network node has a recv thread, created during Node::initLocal().
+Each Equalizer network node has a receiver thread, created during Node::initLocal().
 It listens on all connections and reads the data into packets.
 The packets are dispatched to the command handler functions.
 The command handler functions in the receiver thread should never block to avoid deadlocks.

 Pipe Thread(s)